 - Without donor restrictions Net assets available for use in general operations and not subject to donor or grantor restrictions, including, if applicable, net assets that have been designated by the Board of Directors for expenditure on specific purposes or projects. - With donor restrictions Net assets subject to restrictions imposed by donors or grantors.
 Some donor-imposed restrictions are temporary in nature; such as those that will be met by the passage of time and/or actions of the Foundation.
 Other donor-imposed restrictions are perpetual in nature, where by the donor stipulates that resources be maintained in perpetuity.
-Generally, the Foundation is permitted to use or expend part or all of the income and gains derived from the donated assets, restricted only by the donors' wishes.
+The Foundation is permitted to use or expend part or all of the income and gains derived from the donations that are maintained in perpetuity, restricted only by the donors' wishes.
 Expirations of donor restrictions recognized on net assets (i.e., the donor stipulated purpose has been fulfilled and/or the stipulated time-period has elapsed) are reported as reclassifications from net assets with donor restrictions to net assets without donor restrictions.
 Donor restrictions on gifts to acquire long-lived assets are considered met in the period in which the assets are acquired or placed in service.

-The statement of activities presents the changes in net assets of the Foundation for the two fund types while demonstrating activity within various classifications of revenue and expenditures by program.
+The statement of activities presents the changes in net assets of the Foundation for the two fund types, highlighting revenues and expenses categorized by program service classifications.